xiaowen2025/any-voicechat/api/README.md

 ## Backend Stack

+## 2. Core Stacks

-The backend of this application is built with a modern Python stack, prioritizing performance, developer efficiency, and scalability.
-The key technologies used are:
+The API is built on a modern Python stack, leveraging several powerful libraries and frameworks.

-- **FastAPI**: A high-performance web framework for building APIs with Python.
-It's chosen for its speed, automatic interactive documentation (via Swagger UI and ReDoc), and its use of standard Python type hints for data validation.
+### FastAPI

+-   **Role**: The web framework used to build the API, responsible for routing, request handling, and response generation.
+-   **Why**: Asynchronous operations, easy-to-use support for WebSockets.

+### `google-genai`

-- **`google-genai`**: The Python SDK for Google's generative AI models.
-Used for avatar generation and conversation analysis.
+-   **Role**: The Python SDK for Google's generative AI models, used here for avatar generation.
+-   **Why**: Balancing Cost and Performance

+### `google-adk`

-- **`google-adk`**: Google Agent Development Kit (ADK) for building streaming agent service.
+-   **Role**: The Google Agent Development Kit (ADK), used to build the streaming agent service.
+-   **Why**: Bi-streaming support

+### WebSockets

-- **WebSockets**: The `websockets` library is used for real-time, bidirectional communication between the client and the server.
-This is essential for features that require instant updates, such as live chat or notifications.
+-   **Role**: Used for real-time, bidirectional communication, which is essential for the live agent feature.

-- **Pydantic**: A library for data validation and settings management using Python type annotations.
-FastAPI is built on top of Pydantic, and it's used throughout the application to ensure that data conforms to the expected schema.

-- **Pytest**: A popular testing framework for Python.
-It's used to write and run the automated tests for the backend, ensuring code quality and reliability.
+-   **Why**: Web standard for real-time communication.

-## Folder Structure
+## Structure

+The API is organized into several directories, each with a specific responsibility.
+This modular structure makes the codebase easier to understand, maintain, and extend.

+### File Tree

 ```
 api/
-├── __init__.py
+├── __init__.py                # Makes the 'api' directory a Python package.
+├── API_DOCUMENTATION.md       # This documentation file.
+├── README.md                  # General information about the API.
-├── create_agent.py
+├── create_agent.py            # Script to create and configure agents.
-├── exceptions.py
+├── exceptions.py              # Defines custom exception classes for the application.
-├── main.py
+├── main.py                    # The main entry point for the FastAPI application.
+├── settings.py                # Application settings and configuration management.
+├── utils.py                   # Utility functions used across the application.
+│
-├── routers/
+├── routers/                   # Contains the API's route handlers.
-│   ├── analyse.py
-│   ├── api_key.py
-│   ├── apps.py
-│   └── avatar.py
-├── services/
 │   ├── __init__.py
+│   ├── analyse.py             # Routes for conversation analysis.
+│   ├── api_key.py             # Routes for managing API keys.
+│   ├── apps.py                # Routes for managing applications.
+│   └── avatar.py              # Routes for generating avatars.
+│
+├── services/                  # Contains the business logic of the application.
+│   ├── __init__.py
-│   ├── agent_service.py
+│   ├── agent_service.py       # Service for creating and managing AI agents.
-│   ├── analysis_service.py
+│   ├── analysis_service.py    # Service for handling conversation analysis.
-│   └── app_service.py
+│   └── app_service.py         # Service for managing applications.
-├── settings.py
+│
-└── websocket/
+└── websocket/                 # Handles WebSocket connections for real-time communication.
     ├── __init__.py
-    ├── connection.py
+    ├── connection.py          # Manages the WebSocket connection lifecycle.
-    ├── messaging.py
+    ├── messaging.py           # Handles messaging between the client and the agent.
-    └── session.py
+    └── session.py             # Manages the agent session over WebSockets.
 ```

+### Interconnections

+-   **`main.py`**: This is the core of the application.
+It initializes the FastAPI app and includes the routers from the `routers/` directory.
+It also sets up exception handlers that catch custom exceptions defined in `exceptions.py`.
+-   **`routers/`**: Each file in this directory defines a set of related API endpoints using FastAPI's `APIRouter`.
+These routers delegate the actual business logic to the services in the `services/` directory.
+-   **`services/`**: This is where the main business logic resides.
+For example, `routers/avatar.py` calls functions in the `google-genai` library to generate an avatar, while `services/agent_service.py` creates AI agents using the `google-adk` library.
+-   **`websocket/`**: This directory is dedicated to real-time communication. `websocket/connection.py` defines the WebSocket endpoint, and it uses `websocket/session.py` and `websocket/messaging.py` to manage the communication flow with the AI agent.